Excel TRANSPOSE Function (Table of Contents)

 This TRANSPOSE function is very simple and easy to use.
 Let us now see how to use the TRANSPOSE Function with the help of some examples.

-Let’s consider, we have an Electronic store sales data day wise:
+Let’s consider; we have an Electronic store sales data day wise:

 Now click on cell B28 and select the above blank area.
-Go to formula bar and write the TRANSPOSE function.
+Go to the formula bar and write the TRANSPOSE function.
 Select the data range from the source table for which we want to transpose as an argument and press F4.

 Close the bracket and press CTRL+SHIFT+ENTER.
 It will display the data in the same format as you want.

-This has been a guide to TRANSPOSE Function.
-Here we discuss the TRANSPOSE Formula and how to use TRANSPOSE Function along with practical examples and downloadable excel templates.
+This has been a guide to the TRANSPOSE Function.
+Here we discuss the TRANSPOSE Formula and how to use the TRANSPOSE Function along with practical examples and downloadable excel templates.
 You can also go through our other suggested articles –